Cory Thiesse: Mixed doubles

 Thiesse partnered with Korey Dropkin after six seasons with John Shuster.
 In their two tour events, the pair reached the semifinals of the Qualico Mixed Doubles Classic and lost in the final of the Southern Mixed Doubles.
 At the 2023 United States Mixed Doubles Curling Championship, the pair went undefeated to win the gold medal, defeating former teammate Sarah Anderson and Andrew Stopera in the final.
 This qualified Thiesse and Dropkin for the 2023 World Mixed Doubles Curling Championship where they finished second in their pool with a 7–2 record.
 The pair then defeated pre-tournament favorites Scotland and Canada in the quarters and semis.
 They then won 8–2 in the final against Japan's Chiaki Matsumura and Yasumasa Tanida to become the world mixed doubles champions, the first time the United States had ever won the title.

 Trying to repeat as world mixed doubles champions, Thiesse and Dropkin played in two events to prepare for the 2024 United States Mixed Doubles Curling Championship.
 After a 6–1 semifinal finish at the Oakville Mixed Doubles Super Series, the pair went an undefeated 8–0 to claim the Rocky Mountain Mixed Doubles Classic.
 At the national championship, the team had a strong round robin, going undefeated to earn a bye to the semifinals.
 After defeating Aileen Geving and Thiesse's former partner John Shuster, Thiesse and Dropkin lost just their second game of the season, dropping the final 7–6 to Becca and Matt Hamilton.
 Their silver medal performance however, qualified them for the 2025 United States Mixed Doubles Curling Olympic Trials.
 At the US Olympic Trials, Thiesse and Dropkin went 8–1 in the round robin, and then went on to beat Sarah Anderson and Andrew Stopera in a best of three games final to qualify for the 2025 World Mixed Doubles Curling Championship.
 At the 2025 Worlds, Thiesse and Dropkin would finish in 5th place, earning enough points to directly qualify them to represent the USA at the 2026 Winter Olympics.
+In those Olympics she and Dropkin became the first American team to win a medal in Olympic mixed doubles curling, winning the silver medal and making her the first American woman to win any Olympic medal in curling.

 Personal life

 Thiesse grew up in Duluth, Minnesota.
 She started curling at an early age, facilitated by both of her parents curling and the local Duluth Curling Club having a strong youth program.
-Her mom Linda Christensen has found competitive success on the curling ice as well, winning the United States Senior Curling Championship twice, in 2015 and 2016, and earning the bronze medal at the 2015 World Senior Championship.
+Her mother, Linda Christensen, has found competitive success on the curling ice as well, winning the United States Senior Curling Championship twice, in 2015 and 2016, and earning the bronze medal at the 2015 World Senior Championship.

 Thiesse studied exercise science at the University of Minnesota, Duluth.
 She works as a lab technician.

-On June 4, 2022 she married Sam Thiesse.
+On June 4, 2022, she married Sam Thiesse.